agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     }
 }));
 ```
-The object key will be used as `selectorKey`,
+The `itemKey` of the Item which the Selector initially represents is passed as a first parameter.
-if we don't pass separate key into the Selector `config`.
+If we don't pass a separate key into the Selector `config`, the object key will be used as `selectorKey`.
 ```ts {3,9}
 App.createCollection((collection) => ({
     selectors: {